playcanvas/developer.playcanvas.com/content/tutorials/beginner/Controlling-audio.md

 Pausing and unpausing can still cause an audio file to play even after the `stop()` function has been called on the audiosource entity. ***This happens if a sound has been paused, then stopped, then unpaused.***

-The code used for one sphere in the above Playcanvas app is as follows:
+The code used for one sphere in the above PlayCanvas app is as follows:

 ~~~javascript~~~
 pc.script.create('audioL', function (context) {